Genez-io/genez-io.github.io/content/posts/web3_app.md

 What is important on this page is:

-1. The contract address - think of it as a unique name for the smart contract Copy the contract address from the main page and paste it in the `config.js` file in the `server-blockchain-project` directory.
+1. The contract address - think of it as a unique name for the smart contract Copy the contract address from the main page and paste it in the `config.js` file in the `server` directory.

 ![Street Art Image](/posts/ss_10.webp)

 2. The ABI - the binary that the Ethereum Virtual Machine knows how to execute.

 Click on the _“Contract”_ tab and scroll down to the _“Contract ABI”_ section.
-Copy it from here and paste it in the `abi.js` file in the `server-blockchain-project` directory.
+Copy it from here and paste it in the `abi.js` file in the `server` directory.

 ![Street Art Image](/posts/ss_11.webp)